charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

   looking out the window while travelling so this was a win for me.
 - We might have missed something but it seems there's a set rate for the trains for each route.
 We paid about £120 to go from Tokyo to Osaka and it didn't seem to make any difference how far we looked ahead.
-This is the dream.
+I'd take predictability of over the mess we have but I still think there are better ways to price tickets than either system.
 - Shinkansen drivers dress like pilots - seems appropriate for a train who's ancestry is based largely on aeroplane design.
 - All coaches are quiet coaches.
 If you want to make a call then you can just walk to the vestibule area.
-People play by the rules too.
+People play by the rules too, unlike the fuckers that chat in the quiet coach here...
 - Arrow displays light up to say which side to alight while the train approaches the platform.
 There is also an announcement when the stop will not last long and encourages people to prepare to exit around 10 mins before the train stops.
 We stopped for just over 2 mins in Nagoya.
-- Passengers leaving train take rubbish and bin it on platform.
+- Passengers leaving the train take rubbish and bin it on platform.
 This matches the general rule of taking rubbish home with you.
-I really respect this and think is it coming in some more rural public spaces in Scotland.
+I really appreciated this too.
 - Shinkansen trains have numbers like flights.
 This number is printed on your ticket.
 While it's a small touch, it makes it easy to know you're on exactly the right train.